 Import Specialties has experience with Bentley repair and servicing of VW era Bentley’s including Continental GT, Continental Convertible & Flying Spur.
 We have performed over 180 jobs on Bentley’s from window repairs to engine replacement.
-We regularly provide service and repairs to Bentley owners around South Carolina, North Carolina, and Georgia.
+We regularly provide service and repairs for Bentley owners around South Carolina, North Carolina, and Georgia.

 The Bentley models we commonly service here at Import Specialties inclue the following:

 - Bentley Continental Flying Spur (Gen 1) (2005 – 2013)

 - Bentley Azure (Gen 2) (2006 – 2009)

 - Bentley Brooklands (Gen 2) (2008 – 2011)

 - Bentley Continental GT (Gen 2) (2011 – 2018)

 - Bentley Flying Spur (Gen 2) (2013 – 2019)

 - Bentley Mulsanne (2010 – 2020)